eclipse-glsp/glsp/MIGRATION_GUIDE.md

 Explicit bindings of this service identifier can be simply removed.
 In 1.0.0 the `GLSPDiagramServer` also served as explicit `ActionHandler`.
 This behavior is discouraged in 2.x.
-If you have been using a custom diagram server that handles additional actions please migrate the handling to an explicit action handler and configure in your diagram module (`configureActionHandler(...)`).
+If you have been using a custom diagram server that handles additional actions please migrate the handling to an explicit action handler and configure in your diagram module (`configureActionHandler`).

-### Introduction of `FeatureModule`s
+### Introduction of FeatureModules

 With 2.x all base diagram feature modules have been refactored and now extend a custom `FeatureModule` class instead of the default inversify `ContainerModule`.
 `FeatureModule`s are special `ContainerModule`s that also bind a unique service identifier when loaded into the container.
 This allows runtime checks to see if a module is configured (i.e. loaded into the container) or not.
-In addition,this enables the declaration of dependency chains i.e. application-context specific modules that add additional functionality on top of a core feature module.
+In addition, this enables the declaration of dependency chains, i.e. application-context specific modules, that add additional functionality on top of a core feature module.
 For instance let's have a look at the `theiaSelectModule`

 ```ts